|

 |||

-May wins the Münchmeyer process in 2nd session.
+Münchmeyer process in 2nd session.
 30th June: Rudolf Lebius calls May a hereditary criminal.
 1st September: May's drama Babel und Bibel.
 Arabische Fantasia in zwei Akten appears at Fehsenfeld in one edition of 1200 prints. |

 Radebeul, Kirchstraße 5 Villa »Shatterhand.« |